jarkkokilpe/web-hashtag-trending/README.md

 * With #FEARING mode, the basic mode could be more lighter and when changing to FEAR mode, the theme would get more dark + glowing red heatmap shows up to cover the crisis zones
 * HTTPS
 * Docker support and CI/CD shipping
-* Tech integration/convertion if merged to a broader system
+* Tech integration/convertion if merged to a some other, broader system

-# Bugs

 * The US area's (the whole  country, visible when zoomed out) data is not consisted of the US states data ATM, it is just a separate individual data for the demo - just a note if one wonder why it behaviors like that
 * Panning has no limits ATM

 # Other notes

 This application is a prototype version only and it is lacking many possible features.
-The basic features are not perfectly crafted either.
+The basic features are not perfectly crafted either so expect minor bugs here and there.
 The main focus was to deliver the idea to a somewhat concrete form.

 The demo is tested mainly with Firefox.
 No mobile device support yet.